Today’s increasingly mobile teams need a VoIP solution that allows for employee flexibility without sacrificing their overall availability.

 Since a softphone is available on desktop and mobile devices, attendees can join from anywhere, even if physically away from their standard office space.

 An instant call bridge is another way for multiple participants to join a conference call from anywhere, as it’s a phone line that links participants together.

 Video conferencing may not always be a native softphone feature, but third-party integrations with popular video calling tools like Zoom or Microsoft Teams are common.

 This feature lets internal and external users meet face-to-face in real time from anywhere in the world.
 Team members can use tools like screen sharing, virtual whiteboarding, in-meeting chat, and even remote screen control to improve collaboration.

 This feature lets admins automatically on manually (on-demand) record voice calls.
 These recordings, which are also available for video conferences with screen recording, can then be shared with other users if desired.

 Call transcriptions of these recordings can be searched, shared, edited, and used to condense meeting information into a quick summary.
 Make sure to study up on the call recording laws in your state to avoid legal issues.

 Remote Call Forwarding

-Call forwarding extends the flexibility of softphone technology by automatically forwarding calls to multiple phone numbers if the first number is not answered.
+Call forwarding extends the flexibility of softphone systems by automatically forwarding calls to multiple phone numbers if the first number is not answered.